 ~ Simple emergency care and diagnostics (lacerations, fever, mild colic, hoof abscess, radiographs, blood testing).

-~ Life threatening injuries and illnesses are dealt with on the farm with our Veterinarian.
+~ Life threatening injuries and illnesses are dealt with on the farm with our Veterinarian and our trained staff.

 ~ Off-site surgery and other cost prohibitive procedures will not be an option.